In 2024, the seaweed season in the Cancun Area is in full swing and sargassum is invading the beaches across the whole Mexican Caribbean coast.

 Note: The situation changes every day in unpredictable ways, so you take this information as an estimation.
 You can count on Isla Contoy and Isla Mujeres as clean destinations.
 As for Cancun, seaweed levels are low but depending on the current it can change from day to day.

-Latest Cancun photo updates:
+Latest Cancun seaweed photo updates (July):

-Cancun video update (by Traveling Lifestyle) – April 24, 2024
+Cancun video seaweed report (by Traveling Lifestyle) – May 15, 2024

 Daily Seaweed Updates and Beach Photos (Tulum, Playa del Carmen, Isla Mujeres, etc.):